Sign In Forgot Password

 What else are you doing to prevent the spread of COVID?

-We are limiting attendance at all of our indoor events to 50% of our legal capacity.
-We have also increased the airflow in all of our spaces, including keeping windows open, and have set our HVAC system for maximum air exchange.
-As we head into the colder months, please make sure to dress warmly for events at CBS.
+We have increased the airflow in all of our spaces, including keeping windows open, and have set our HVAC system for maximum air exchange.
+(Dependant on extreme weather or smoke, we may need to close doors and windows or make adjustments to airflow.)

 How do we make our COVID policies?